numbbo/coco-doc/documentation-howto.md

 numbbo/coco github repository in the same folder than your numbbo/coco-doc checkout, you can create the html output in this directory by simply typing `doxygen` in the docs/coco-doc/C/ folder.
 Afterwards, commit and push of this repository will again update the web page directly as described above.

+To create and publish the documentation of the cocoex and cocopp modules as well as the example_experiment.py, use pydoctor and copy the resulting files to the coco GForge repository at apidocs-cocoex/, apidocs-cocopp/, and apidocs-example_experiment/ respectively.
+For the `cocopp` module, it should be sufficient to call

+`pydoctor --docformat=restructuredtext --make-html cocopp`

+within the `code-postprocessing/` folder.
+For the `cocoex` module, you have to copy/rename the `code-experiments/build/python/python/` folder to `cocoex` and then run

+`pydoctor --docformat=restructuredtext --make-html cocoex`

+within the folder where this new `cocoex` folder lies.
+For the `example_experiment.py` documentation, run

+`pydoctor --docformat=restructuredtext --make-html example_experiment.py`